 Skip to main content

-Team management is where admins shape Libra to fit the firm: assigning roles, creating user groups, and distributing licenses.
-For most users this page is read-only; for admins it’s the control panel.
+Team management is where admins shape Libra to fit the firm: inviting colleagues, assigning roles, creating user groups, and distributing research-database licenses.
+For most users this area is read-only; for the Owner and Admins it’s the control panel.
+Roles, invitations, user groups and licenses all live behind your profile icon at the bottom of the sidebar, under Team & Subscription, which opens the team area with its Team Members, User Groups and Subscription tabs.
+The firm’s name and logo sit elsewhere, in Settings → Team.

 Libra mascot questioning